Fees at Toi Ohomai

 Student Support Levy

-For further information on the levy read our Student Support Levy Frequently Asked Questions (pdf, 504kb)
+For more information on the levy read our Student Support Levy Frequently Asked Questions (pdf, 49kb)

 If you’re studying part-time you’ll pay fees proportional to the topics/papers selected for that year of study.